How Long Do blue Macaws Live

 Blue and gold macaws are quite intelligent birds that enjoy interacting with their caregivers.
 This socialization is important for the bird’s overall health and can reduce stress levels, which leads to less plucking and aggression in these beautiful birds.

-See also Can Macaws Eat Mushrooms?
+See also What Can Macaws Not Eat?

 When it comes to the lifespan of these parrots, the average is 30 to 35 years in the wild, though some have been known to live up to 50 years or more when kept as pets.
 In fact, there is a recorded blue and gold macaw that lived up to 112 years (although it was falsely reported to be Winston Churchill’s pet).